stevenstefanov/offline-budget-tracker/README.md

 4. Select "Offline"

-Now, when you start adding transaction, the app will continue working as normal but you will see in the Network Activity window logs for failed transactions.
+Now, when you start adding transactions, the app will continue working as normal but you will see in the Network Activity window logs for failed transactions.

 ![Offline Budget Tracker](public/images/image6.png)